 Meaning of Xanthophyll

+Xanthophyll merely refers to the light-harvesting accessory pigments, which work coordinately with the chlorophyll-a.
+It can absorb light of a wavelength in a range of 425-475 nm.
 Xanthophylls are primarily of three types, namely lutein, zeaxanthin and cryptoxanthin.
-These are highly antioxygenic molecules which protect the cell from damage and ageing.
+They are highly antioxygenic molecules, which protect the cell from damage and ageing.

-A xanthophyll can isolate from the plant on performing chromatography which separates xanthophyll in the form of a yellow colour band.
-There is a table given below, which shows the general properties of the xanthophyll.
+You can isolate the xanthophyll pigment from the plant extract by performing chromatography, which results in the formation of a yellow colour band over a chromatography paper.
+Let us look into some of the general properties of the xanthophyll.

 |Molecular weight||568.886 g/mol|

 Xanthophyll is the primary accessory pigment.
 It consists of C-40 terpenoid compounds, which forms as a result of condensation between the isoprene units.
 The molecular structure of xanthophyll and carotene (another accessory pigment) is almost the same except for the presence of an oxygen atom.
 In xanthophyll, there is an oxygen atom present as the hydroxyl group, whereas carotene lacks an oxygen atom and exists as a pure hydrocarbon.

 Xanthophylls occur naturally in the plants, which regulate the light energy and act as “Photochemical quenching agent” that deals with the exciting form of chlorophyll or triplet chlorophyll.
 The triplet chlorophyll produces at a higher rate during the photosynthetic process.
 Xanthophylls are also found in the body of humans and animals, which comes ultimately by the source of green plants.

 Xanthophylls mainly include accessory pigments like lutein, Zeaxanthin and cryptoxanthin.